What you can reclaim

-As an employer, you can usually reclaim 92% of employees’ Statutory Maternity (SMP), Paternity, Adoption and Shared Parental Pay.
+As an employer, you can usually reclaim 92% of employees’ Statutory Maternity (SMP), Paternity, Adoption, Parental Bereavement and Shared Parental Pay.

 You can reclaim 103% if your business qualifies for Small Employers’ Relief.
-You get this if you paid £45,000 or less in Class 1 National Insurance in the last complete tax year before:
+You get this if you paid £45,000 or less in Class 1 National Insurance (ignoring any reductions like Employment Allowance) in the last complete tax year before:

 - the ‘qualifying week’ - the 15th week (Sunday to Saturday) before the week of the due date